GerritCodeReview/plugins_javamelody/src/main/resources/Documentation/build.md

   bazel-bin/@PLUGIN@-deps_deploy.jar
 ```

-Given the @PLUGIN@.jar does not contains the plugin dependencies, the @PLUGIN@.jar
+Given the @PLUGIN@.jar does not contain the plugin dependencies, the @PLUGIN@.jar
 should be deployed to the `gerrit_site/plugins` folder as usual and the bazel-bin/@PLUGIN@-deps_deploy.jar should be deployed to the `gerrit_site/lib`
 folder: